Philadelphia Nonprofit Opening Nation's First Supervised Injection Site Next Week

 Local police have previously committed to taking a hands-off approach to the site.
 But it remains unclear what other available enforcement options may be at the disposal of federal law enforcement.

-In an intense exchange on Wednesday, Leighanne Savloff, a South Philadelphia resident, interrupted Goldfein as she was talking and accused the group of never soliciting the community's support, an exchange that highlighted how raw emotions have been running in parts of the Philadelphia community that are divided about welcoming in these spaces.
+In an intense exchange on Wednesday, Leighanne Savloff, a South Philadelphia resident, interrupted Goldfein as she was talking and accused the group of never soliciting the community's support, an exchange that highlighted how raw emotions have been running in parts of the Philadelphia community that are divided about these spaces.

 "You blindsided us," Savloff said.
 "You don't sit there and live in that community.
-You don't take your kids to the daycare like I do.
+You don't take your kids to the day care like I do.
 I care about what my children have to see at 6 and 10 years old that I have to explain hard drug addiction.
 This is unacceptable.
 And you were a sneak about it."

-Top officials with the city of Philadelphia, which supports the sites but is not providing any funding, estimate that the spaces can save between 25 to 76 lives a year.
+Top officials with the city of Philadelphia, which supports the sites but is not providing any funding, estimate that the spaces can save between 25 and 76 lives a year.

 "Even if it saves 25 lives, it's worth it," said former Pennsylvania Gov. Ed Rendell, a Safehouse board member who once taunted the federal government to "come and arrest me" amid threats of a crackdown.